 The Caterpillars of this species feed on plants in MALVACEAE.

 The adult moths have green forewings and white hindwings.
 The wingspan is about 1 cm.

-The species has been found in northern Australia, including
+The species has been found across northern Australia, including

 Further reading :

 Arthur G. Butler,

 Descriptions of 21 new genera and 103 new species of Lepidoptera Heterocera from the Australian region,

 Transactions of the Entomological Society of London,

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art,

 (written 19 October 2014, updated 25 March 2020)